-This debate was held on the occasion of Mr. Hashim Thaçi's presentation titled 'Vision, challenges and opportunities of Kosovo'.
-The debate was moderated by Jan Marinus Wiersma, Senior Visiting Fellow of the Clingendael Institute.
+This event was held on the occasion of Mr. Hashim Thaçi's presentation titled 'Vision, challenges and opportunities of Kosovo'.
+The event was moderated by Jan Marinus Wiersma, Senior Visiting Fellow of the Clingendael Institute.

-The second seminar revolves around EU-Serbian relations in the context of the Serbian accession process.
+The second seminar revolved around EU-Serbian relations in the context of the Serbian accession process.
 Prof. Tanja Miščević, Chief Negotiator of the Republic of Serbia for Serbia's accession to the EU, presented a key note address on Serbia’s current position and road ahead in its bid for joining the EU, the EU strategy for the Western Balkans published in February, and the takeaways of the EU-Western Balkans summit taking place in Sofia (Bulgaria) on the 17th of May.
 The keynote address of prof. Miščević was followed by a Q&A session.
 The event was moderated by Clingendael Senior Visiting Fellow Jan Marinus Wiersma.

 Drawing from the outcomes of the EU-Western Balkans Summit, we will discuss to what extent the EU is capable of steering the region towards EU accession, and whether the incentives and instruments it employs are strong enough to do so, given the increased influence of other actors over the region.
 Potential alternatives will be discussed, as well as the prospects for EU relations with the region in the coming years.
 (Date to be confirmed).